 An insurance company may try and disprove your claim in an effort to pay out less compensation.
 In this case, claimants will want to file a personal injury suit outside of insurance.
 The process of filing a personal injury claim after a pedestrian accident is no different than that of an accident involving two drivers.
 The plaintiff will still need to prove negligence to be eligible for compensation.

 Negligence usually falls on the driver in this situation, but this is not always the case.
 There are times when the pedestrian may be held liable for his or her actions, such as jaywalking or otherwise traveling in the street illegally.
 However, because Massachusetts follows a comparative negligence clause, a pedestrian only partially at fault can still seek some amount of compensation.
 This is why seeking an experienced personal injury attorney is important.

 Attorneys will collect documents like police reports and witness statements to corroborate your case and prove the driver’s negligence.
 Likewise, keep an accurate record of all medical and other expenses you incur as a result of the accident.
 You may be able to receive compensation for medical expenses, lost wages, pain and suffering, and more, but only if you have detailed records of your expenditure.

 If you have been injured in a pedestrian accident and are having trouble getting enough compensation to cover your expenses, you may want to consider filing a personal injury suit.
 You may be able to receive a significantly larger sum that what your insurance company is offering.
 Contact Sweeney Merrigan Law today to review your case.

 We fight for our clients aggressively to get them every last penny they need to get their lives back on track.
 They treat all clients with compassion and a personal approach.
-The attorneys at Sweeney Merrigan Law serve clients across Massachusetts, and we have a storied history of delivering consistently excellent results for our clients.
+The Boston personal injury lawyers at Sweeney Merrigan Law serve clients across Massachusetts, and we have a storied history of delivering consistently excellent results for our clients.